 - Stack up the tortillas and cut them into 6 wedges.

-- Add oil to a wide, high-sided pot or cast iron pan so that it is ¼ to ½ inch deep.
-Heat oil 350°F.
+- Add oil to a wide, high-sided pot or cast-iron pan to a depth of ¼ to ½ inch.
+Heat oil to 350°F.

 - Working in batches, gently place tortilla triangles into the hot oil.
 Fry for 2 to 3 minutes until chips are golden and crispy, flipping as needed.